ProfPAThomas/py-galaxies/docs/jb_pygal/developers/pygal_data_structures.rst

 * Graph, halos & subhalos

+  - graph_ID (str) : The graph_ID (from HDF5 group).
+  - snap_ID (int) : The snapshot ID currently being processed.
-  - halo_(gid|sid) - the location of the host halo in the graph and snapshot datasets.
+  - halo_gid (int) : The location within the graph of the host halo.
-  - sub_(gid|sid) - the location of the host subhalo in the graph and snapshot datasets.
+  - halo_sid (int) : The location within the snapshot of the host halo.
+  - sub_gid (int) : The subhalo location within the graph.
+  - sub_sid (int) : The subhalo location within the snapshot.

 We also give galaxies unique labels within the graph, and track their merging tree (as galaxies cannot split, we do not need a graph).
 As we have a tree, we can use the usual pointers, stored within the galaxy array.

 * Galaxies

-  - gal_gid - overall counter of the id of this galaxy within all galaxies for this graph.
+  - gal_gid (int) : The location of this galaxy within all galaxies for this graph.
-  - desc_gid - the descendant galaxy in the next snapshot.
+  - desc_gid (int) : The location of the descendant galaxy within all galaxies for this graph.
-  - first_prog_gid - the galaxy in the previous snapshot from which this galaxy derives.
+  - first_prog_gid (int) : The location within all galaxies for this graph of the progenitor galaxy in the previous snapshot from which this galaxy derives.
-  - next_prog_gid - the next galaxy in this snapshot that merges with the same descendant.
+  - next_prog_gid (int) : The location within all galaxies for this graph of the next galaxy in this snapshot that merges with the same descendant.

 Structure of the output files